woossi0/suite/docs/usermanual/source/intro/installation/redhat/upgrade.rst

 #.
 Now install the appropriate OpenGeo Suite packages.
 You have options on what packages to install:

-   .. note::  See the :ref:`Packages <intro.installation.ubuntu.packages>` section for details of individual packages.
+   .. note:: See the :ref:`Packages <intro.installation.redhat.packages>` section for details of individual packages.

    * To install typical server components: